rrubo/PUI2017_rh2684/Lab3_fb55/NullHypothesis.md

 ## Quantify the danger of smoking for pregnant women.
 (Olds et al., 1994, p.
 223)

-#### <b>Null hypothesis</b>: The children of smokers aged 1, 2, 3, and 4 years have the same or higher IQ than the children of non-smokers aged 1, 2, 3, and 4 years.
+#### <b>Null hypothesis</b>: The children of smokers aged 1, 2, 3, and 4 years have the same IQ than the children of non-smokers aged 1, 2, 3, and 4 years.

 Experimemtal setup: measure IQ of children of smokers and non-smokers at age 1, 2, 3, and 4 years.